-Nimbly executing another of his career-defining 180-degree turns, multihyphenate filmmaker Robert Rodriguez moves from the graphic-novel noir of “Sin City” to the family-friendly friskiness of “The Adventures of Sharkboy and Lavagirl in 3-D.” Latest eclectic concoction from the Austin-based auteur skews even younger than his “Spy Kids 3-D: Game Over,” so there’s little chance of grabbing teens during summertime playdates.
+Nimbly executing another of his career-defining 180-degree turns, multihyphenate filmmaker Robert Rodriguez moves from the graphic-novel noir of “Sin City” to the family-friendly friskiness of “The Adventures of Sharkboy and Lavagirl in 3-D.” Latest eclectic concoction from the Austin-based auteur skews even younger than his “Spy Kids 3-D: Game Over,” so there’s little chance of grabbing teens (or even many tweens) during summertime playdates.
 Still, small fry will be enchanted by this rambunctious action-adventure, and parents may appreciate the alternative to more Forcefully violent warm-weather fare.
 Pic should perform decently in its theatrical run, and swimmingly on homevid.